 Metallurgical testwork used for the 2024 PEA shows good metallurgical recoveries from all deposits with no deleterious elements.
 Testing in the 2024 PEA shows an average of 73% of total copper extracted overall.
 A column leach testing program for oxides and enriched sulphides, from Parks/Salyer and the Stockpile, is ongoing at BaseMet and McClelland labs (Tucson, AZ and Reno, NV, respectively).
 Primary sulphide column leaching is expected to begin in the fourth quarter.
-Can we add the note on the various recoveries here?

-86% Cu tsol recoveries were assumed on enriched material, 92% Cu tsol recoveries on oxide material and a 25% Cut recovery was applied to the primary sulphides.
+After four years of column leach and bottle roll testing across the Project, 86% Cu tsol recoveries were assumed on enriched material, 92% Cu tsol recoveries on oxide material and a 25% Cut recovery was applied to the primary sulphides.